 Buy bra protector

 Review.
+We use one by WPro.
 It’s very well made and is likely to last, which justifies the term “professional” being used to describe it.
 It is made of much thicker and stronger material than most washing nets and is in fact bra-cup-shaped.
 I think the idea is for it to maintain its shape during the wash and in turn help maintain the shape of the bra inside.

 It’s made of two layers of material, the outer material having larger holes in them in to let detergent and water easily inside and the inner material is quite fine.
 The whole thing is stitched together very well and has a quality nylon zip to open and close it.